How Air Link Helps Construction Vehicles Outperform

 With on and off-road capabilities—from the job site to highway travel—Air Link offers the reliability and durability needed for multi-purpose construction vehicles.
 For dump trucks, Air Link will adjust air pressure for the load applied, creating a softer ride than a mechanical suspension when the vehicle is empty while still delivering the performance needed when loaded.
-The polyurethane bushings also have a proven track record of being reliable and durable, giving the customer predictable performance and less maintenance.
+The heavy duty bushings also have a proven track record of being reliable and durable, giving the customer predictable performance and less maintenance.

 Achieving High Roll Stability